Avg. treatment time

 Their longevity and ability to restore the normal function and appearance of teeth make them the most reliable choice when compared to alternatives.

 The actual dental implant is placed into the jaw bone following precise planning which enables positioning of the actual implant “screw”.
+This screw, usually made from titanium, acts as an anchor in the jaw for the new artificial tooth.
 Following a period of integration into the jaw bone the final crown can then be attached to it.
+This period of integration is essential.
+Over time, the metal of the screw actually fuses with the bone in the jaw.
+This process keeps the implant as stable as possible, whilst also hiding the metal below the gum line.

 For upper implants if the sinus is limiting the space available, sinus augmentation can be performed, which is a surgical procedure enabling sufficient space and bone to place dental implants in the upper jaw.